LukioTools/trioprint/README.md

       <img src="Images/ENDER3V3SE_serial_pins.jpg" width="400px">
    </p>

-   Connect power wires as shown in image:
+   Optionally, connect 3.3V and ground to power the ESP32 from the printer when powered on.
       <p align="center">
       <img src="Images/ENDER3V3SE_3V3_PINS.jpg" width="400px">
    </p>
-   - Optionally, connect 3.3V and ground to power the ESP32 from the printer when powered on.

 6. **Testing and Operation**:
    - Power up the printer and test the setup by uploading a file to the SD card and checking the printer's connectivity at `[IP]/` or `http://[name].local`.
 You can check ip via serial if serial debug is enabled. (laptop, pc or Android phone can be used).